tekhnus/misc/funny/zlisp/README.md

 - Try hosting by a constrained environment like bare metal or shader

 - Make a DAP-powered debugger
+- Make an interceptor which records all host calls and can replay them during debugging
 - Make an RPC
+- Make a C++ debugger which is scriptable with zlisp

 ### Building and running